rosenyu304/BOCoDe/README.md

 # Benchmark Problem Dictionary
-So that we know what are found, and what have we yet found -- Rosen.
+So that we know what is found and what we have yet found.
+--Rosen

 ## Literature, Reference, and URL: